Henry Finch-Hatton, 13th Earl of Winchilsea: Early life

 He was educated at Eton and matriculated at Balliol College, Oxford in 1874, although he remained at the university for only one year.

 Career

 From 1875 until 1887, he was a cattle-farmer and gold miner in Queensland, Australia.
 His brother Harold Finch-Hatton joined him in Queensland, settling in the Mackay area from 1875 to 1883 and wrote an account of his experiences, entitled "Advance Australia".

-In 1898, his older brother, Murray Finch-Hatton, 12th Earl of Winchilsea died and was survived by his daughter, therefore, Henry Stormont Finch-Hatton succeeded him, becoming both the Earl of Winchilsea and Nottingham.
+In 1898, his older brother, Murray Finch-Hatton, 12th Earl of Winchilsea died, therefore, Henry succeeded him, inheriting the Haverholme estate and becoming both the Earl of Winchilsea and Nottingham.

 Personal life

 On 12 January 1882 at St Peter's Church, Eaton Square, he married Anne Jane Codrington (died 20 June 1924), daughter of Admiral Sir Henry Codrington and Helen Jane Smith.
-They had three children:
+His wife's nickname was "Nan".
+Together they had three children: